bitwalker/exrm/README.md

 # Elixir Release Manager

-Thanks to @tylerflint for the original Makefile, rel.config, and runner script!
+Thanks to @tylerflint for the original Makefile, rel.config, and runner script which inspired this project!

-## Status

-Generating a release is fully functional.

-I'm currently retooling the process for upgrades/downgrades, so these currently do not work properly (it will fail due to the lack of a `.appup` file).
-I'm building an appup generator that should work for the typical case (reloading existing modules using `code_change`, loading new modules, and unloading deleted modules).
-I will be adding an option that will allow you to provide your own `.appup` for a release, in those cases where more careful juggling of upgrades and downgrades is required.
-Keep your eye out for this to be released very soon.

 ## Usage